mantidproject/mantid/docs/source/release/v3.13.0/direct_inelastic.rst

 - The source component of ILL's IN5 has been moved from :math:`z = -2` to :math:`z = -2.10945` meters and renamed to ``frame-overlap_chopper``.
 - The source component of ILL's IN6 has been moved from :math:`z = -0.395` to :math:`z = -0.595` meters and renamed to ``suppressor_chopper``.
 - New CNCS geometry and parameters for 2018B cycle
+- ARCS and CNCS are configured for live data

 Python
 ------